jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/startproject/index.md

 5. After the repository is created, review the new message and click **CLOSE**.

-6. Access the new DevOps Services project by clicking **EDIT CODE**.
+6. Access the new Bluemix DevOps Services project by clicking **EDIT CODE**.

 7. If you wrote code for your app, push your code to your project's repository.